krupa216/form/README.md

 📝Registration Form with Validation

-This is a simple and clean registration form built with HTML, CSS, and JavaScript.
-It checks for basic input errors like empty fields, invalid email, short passwords, and password mismatch – and gives users friendly feedback right away.
+A beginner-friendly registration form built with **HTML, CSS, and JavaScript**.It validates user input like empty fields, email format, password length, and password match, and gives instant feedback with a success message.
+This is my first JavaScript project, created to explore form validation and improve my frontend development skills 🚀.

 Features

-✅ Username, email, password & confirm password fields ✅ Real-time validation with helpful error messages
+✅ Username, email, password & confirm password fields

+✅ Real-time validation with helpful error messages

 ✅ Success alert on valid form submission

 👨‍💻output